-One of the best ways to teach youth is through the use of outdoor games for children.
+Outdoor games for children are one of the best ways to teach youth.
 You can probably remember playing all kinds of games outdoors when you were younger.
 Perhaps, you still do.
 Some of the most well known and well loved outdoor games were often some variation of games of hide-n-seek or tag.
 Many great nature games for children are based off of these classic games.

 The use of outdoor games for children engages them on a more physical level, where all their senses may be engaged and their enthusiasm unleashed.
 The natural world is arguably the best classroom there is.
 Outdoor games for children have been shown to help children learn about things such as plants, mammals, birds, and many other topics in a way which is more likely to be retained by the children over time.